-Section 3 - Associate Membership
+Section 2 - Associate Membership

-Associate Membership with the Georgia Association of Private and Parochial Schools shall consist of independent schools maintaining minimal accreditation standards and who meet the membership requirements set forth in the By-laws and have been accepted by the association leadership.
+Associate Membership with the Georgia Association of Private and Parochial Schools shall consist of independent schools maintaining membership with another association, or schools and programs that do not meet accreditation requirements and desire interscholastic opportunities provided by the association.

-- 1. Associate members are not eligible to hold seats on the interscholastic committee. - 2.
-Associate Members shall not have voting rights on issues specific to the association. - 3.
+- 1. Associate members are not eligible to hold seats on interscholastic committees. - 2.
+Associate members shall not have voting rights on issues specific to the association. - 3.
+Students who meet the definition of Alternatively Educated Students (AES) as described in Bylaw 1.60, must be processed for eligibility. - 4.
 A \$250.00 annual membership fee shall be invoiced at the time of the first billing cycle of the new school year.